Key Facts About Homelessness

 I was blind as I had never been in this situation before.
 I spent weeks being told to go here, there, and everywhere.
 I became very depressed.
 My doctor put me on anti-depressants – I was suicidal, I had nowhere to go.
 I slept at different places and always had the car full of my life.

 One day in December I decided this was not going to beat me and concentrated on being as positive as I could trying every angle to find work and get my mind right.
-I looked forward to seeing the end of 2009 and concentrated on 2010 as being the turning point in this hard, hard, testing journey of my life.
+I looked forward to seeing the end of the year, and concentrated on the new year as being the turning point in this hard, hard, testing journey of my life.

 All my stuff is still in storage but I can now afford the monthly payments.
 I have started saving a little each week and in a few months will be able to afford a deposit on my own flat.
 I am still living out of suitcases and staying with other friends and family from time to time but mostly I am staying at my brother’s and sleeping on his couch.

-Its still a struggle dealing with my life but I have come through it and will be settled and happy in the summer of 2010.
+It’s still a struggle dealing with my life but I have come through it and will be settled and happy in the near future.

 Elayne